-SCPS students on a semester-long experience will direct pay the provider and would not be aid eligible.
+SGPS students on a semester-long experience will direct pay the provider and would need a consortium agreement to determine if eligible for financial aid.

-SCPS students on a winter or summer experience will direct pay the provider and may be aid eligible if the experience exceeds six credits.
+SGPS students on a winter or summer experience will direct pay the provider and may be aid eligible if the experience exceeds six credits.

-Pay the study abroad fee to cover major medical insurance and emergency evacuation services for the duration of the program (semester, winter, summer).
+All Elizabethtown College students are required to pay the study abroad fee to cover major medical insurance and emergency evacuation services for the duration of the program (semester, winter, summer), as well as the administrative support for their study abroad preparations.